13 Best Natural DHT Blockers for Men with Hair Loss

 Source.

 While this first study was on rats, a previous study performed by Safarinejad studied stinging nettle’s effects on BPH in human patients (10).
-In fact, this was a large-scale study with 620 patients in total.
+This was a large-scale study with 620 patients in total.

 The study lasted six months, and the results were collected using various models and techniques.
 These included: